theodoremoreland/Decades/README.md

 - Add all citations of images and sources used throughout project
 - Get screenshots that include mouse cursor where relevant (snipping tool doesn't support this feature yet)
 - Deploy

+## How to run

+1. Clone this repo.
+2. Open `default.html` in a web browser.

 ## Screenshots